GMattingly001/GradeScope_CPP_Autograder/README.md

+[ORIGINAL PROJECT README]
+[THESE INSTRUCTIONS ARE OUTDATED]

 # Gradescope Autograder for C++

+#Download original project to see changes made.
 Download v1.1: [autograder.zip](https://github.com/UgiR/gradescope-autograde-cpp/releases/download/v1.1/autograder.zip)

 To use new features in the master branch, clone or download this repository.